Omicron-IoT-Solutions/Kontrolog-Mini/README.md

 ## Flashing Firmware to the Kontrolog Mini
 ![bitmap3](https://github.com/user-attachments/assets/53b01053-544c-4baa-89e1-4f7cb251cfb4)
-The Kontrolog Mini firmware contains the factory default code, which is programmed into the Kontrolog Mini from the moment you receive it for your purchase, where you only need to link it to the graphical HMI or IoT Web platform and you can start configuring alarms, inputs and outputs, and monitor the status of them.
+[The Kontrolog Mini Firmware](https://github.com/Omicron-IoT-Solutions/Kontrolog-Mini/tree/No-Code/Firmware) contains the factory default code, which is programmed into the Kontrolog Mini from the moment you receive it for your purchase, where you only need to link it to the graphical HMI or IoT Web platform and you can start configuring alarms, inputs and outputs, and monitor the status of them.

 To install the Firmware we provide you, you must install the “FLASH DOWNLOAD TOOL” program, which you can find at the following [link](https://www.espressif.com/en/support/download/other-tools)